Raajiv-Analyst/Raajiv-Analyst/README.md

 ## 🎯 What I'm Looking For

-I'm actively seeking opportunities as a Business Analyst where I can:
+I'm actively seeking opportunities as a Data Analyst and Business Analyst where I can:
 - Apply my analytical skills to solve real-world business problems
 - Collaborate with cross-functional teams
 - Contribute to data-driven decision-making processes